Starwood Property Trust Inc. [STWD] – What next after Recent Momentum?

 Now let’s turn to look at profitability: with a current Operating Margin for Starwood Property Trust Inc. [STWD] sitting at 12.30% and its Gross Margin at 47.50%, this company’s Net Margin is now 42.30.
 These measurements indicate that Starwood Property Trust Inc. [STWD] is generating considerably more profit, after expenses are accounted for, compared to its market peers.

+This company’s Return on Total Capital is 2.20, and its Return on Invested Capital has reached 3.44.
+Its Return on Equity is 10.90%, and its Return on Assets is 0.70%.
+These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates STWD financial performance.

+Turning to investigate this organization’s capital structure, Starwood Property Trust Inc. [STWD] has generated a Total Debt to Total Equity ratio of 250.66.
+Similarly, its Total Debt to Total Capital is 71.48, while its Total Debt to Total Assets stands at 15.10.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 228.30, and its Long-Term Debt to Total Capital is 65.10.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 29.95 and its Total Debt to EBITDA Value is 11.91.
-The Enterprise Value to Sales for this firm is now 10.72.
-Starwood Property Trust Inc. [STWD] has a Price to Book Ratio of 1.49, a Price to Cash Flow Ratio of 19.42 and P/E Ratio of 5.46.
+The Enterprise Value to Sales for this firm is now 10.72, and its Total Debt to Enterprise Value stands at 0.63.
+Starwood Property Trust Inc. [STWD] has a Price to Book Ratio of 1.49, a Price to Cash Flow Ratio of 19.42 and P/E Ratio of 7.04.
 These metrics all suggest that Starwood Property Trust Inc. is more likely to generate a positive ROI.

-This stock’s Beta value is currently 1.15, which indicates that it is 12.33% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 27.87.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.34, which indicates that it is 12.38% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 43.68.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Starwood Property Trust Inc. [STWD] a Reliable Buy?